 Panagiotis Roussos, MD, MS, PhD

-Panos Roussos is an Associate Professor of Psychiatry and Genetics and Genomic Sciences at the Icahn School of Medicine at Mount Sinai.
+Panos Roussos is a Professor of Psychiatry and Genetics and Genomic Sciences at the Icahn School of Medicine at Mount Sinai.
 He is a member of Friedman Brain Institute and the Icahn Genomics Institute.
 He is also a VA/MIRECC Research Physician at the James J. Peters VA Medical Center.

 Panos Roussos received his medical and doctorate degrees from the University of Crete in Greece.
 He completed his residency in Psychiatry (research track) at Icahn School of Medicine at Mount Sinai followed by a MIRECC research fellowship in schizophrenia.

 Alzheimer's Disease, Bioinformatics, Brain, Cerebral Cortex, Chromatin, Computational Biology, Epigenetics, Gene Expressions, Gene Regulation, Genetics, Genomics, Microarray, Neurobiology, Neuroscience, Prefrontal Cortex, Schizophrenia, Systems Biology